771 policies & templates from £99.90 Explore the full library

 What if I need more help, not just this template?

-If you're looking for broader support, we also offer toolkits and library bundles that include the Managers guide to home working along with other HR templates and policies for fully managing your situation.
-These may be more cost-effective if you need a complete HR library.
+If you're looking for broader support, we also offer toolkits and library bundles that include the Managers guide to home working, along with other HR templates and policies for fully managing your situation.
+These may be more cost-effective if you need deeper advice.